 If you pretend you don't experience stress in your job, your interviewer won't buy it.
 Or they'll think you're out of touch with your emotions or that you don't take your job seriously enough.

-Example answers: How do you handle stress?
+Example answers: How do you handle stress and pressure?

 Here's your first example: